RoelZ/Vue-Mastery-Vue-3/README.md

 ```
 This command will start the creation of a Vue project, with the name of “real-world-vue”.

+- **Please pick a preset:**
    We’ll then be prompted with the option to pick a default preset or to manually select features.
-Using the down arrow key, we’ll highlight **Manually select features**, then hit enter.
+Using the down arrow key, we’ll highlight **Manually select features**, then hit `ENTER`

+- **Check the features needed for your project:**
    We’ll then be presented with a list of feature options.
 Using the down arrow key, we’ll move down and use the spacebar to select **Router, Vuex and Linter / Formatter**.
-Then hit enter.
+Then hit `ENTER`

+- **Choose a version of Vue.js that you want to start the project with**
    Next up, we’ll select the version of Vue.js that we want to use.
-Of course, we’ll select Vue 3 here.
+Of course, we’ll select **Vue 3** here.

+- **Use history mode for router**
    Then we’ll say **Y** (yes) to using History mode for Vue Router.

+- **Pick a linter / formatter config**
    We’ll then be asked to choose a Linter / Formatter, which is entirely up to you.
 I’ll go ahead and choose **ESLint + Prettier** and tell it to **Lint on save**.

+- **Where do you prefer placing config for Babel, ESLint, etc.?**
    And for the sake of this course, I’ll choose to have dedicated config files, but we could also keep them in package.json.
 Again, this is totally up to you.

+- **Save this as a preset for future projects**
    We have the option to save all of these settings as a preset.
 I’ll choose not to with N.

    If you’d like to save this as a preset, however, it will be stored in a JSON file named `.vuerc` in your user home directory.

 When we hit enter, our project will be created automatically.

----
-### Serving our Project
+## Serving our Project
 Once our project is done being created, we can cd into it.
 In order to view it live in our browser, we’ll run the command npm run serve, which compiles the app and serves it live at a local host.

 ![Welcome to Vue](https://firebasestorage.googleapis.com/v0/b/vue-mastery.appspot.com/o/flamelink%2Fmedia%2F1.opt.1601414879841.jpg?alt=media&token=4ae623d2-d0b6-4c83-a0a9-0a59ef32076c)

 Above is our app, running live in the browser.
 It already has two pages, the **Home** page and the **About** page, which we can navigate between because it’s using Vue Router.
----

 ## Vue UI
 Now that we understand how to create a Vue project from the command line, let’s repeat this same process but with the Vue UI instead, which is an intuitive visual way to manage our Vue projects.